kdenzel/PolygonCreator/README.md

 # PolygonCreator
 A simple tool for the libgdx Polygon class.
 You can draw a polygon around a sprite and export it as a float array.
+In my case, i use the Polygon class for collision Detection.
+So drawing the polygon around the Sprite and export the vertices as float array is for better collision handling.

 [Download .jar file](https://github.com/kdenzel/PolygonCreator/releases/download/v1.1/PolygonCreator.jar)